SUC-DriverOld/MSST-WebUI/README.md

 ## Introduction

 This is a webUI for [Music-Source-Separation-Training](https://github.com/ZFTurbo/Music-Source-Separation-Training), which is a music source separation training framework.
 You can use this webUI to infer the MSST model and UVR VR.Models (The inference code comes from [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator), and we do some changes on it), and the preset process page allows you to customize the processing flow yourself.
 You can install models in the "Install Models" interface.
 If you have downloaded [Ultimate Vocal Remover](https://github.com/Anjok07/ultimatevocalremovergui) before, you do not need to download VR.Models again.
 You can go to the "Settings" page and directly select your UVR5 model folder.
-Finally, we also provide four convenient tools in the webUI.
+Finally, we also provide some convenient tools in the webUI.

 ## Usage